bs-community/awesome-minecraft/readme.md

 - [Meddle](https://github.com/FyberOptic/Meddle) - Everything related to modding 1.9/1.10 snapshots in one place.
 - [RopeMC](https://github.com/RopeMC/RopeMC) - A lightweight, reflection based mod loader which aims to be user friendly and later version independent.

+## Forge Mods

 ### Performance

 - [Optifine](https://www.optifine.net/home) - OptiFine is a Minecraft optimization mod.
+- [BetterFps](https://www.curseforge.com/minecraft/mc-mods/betterfps) - This is a mod that does what it says it does.

 ### Skins And Capes